© Stras Blogger

 Once you've arrived at the airport, it is very simple to get on the bus and head directly into the city centre.
 You can take either the airport shuttle or the local bus line, number 1, into the main train station at Saint-Jean where you can connect with other bus routes and also the tram lines that run across the city.

-Trains to Bordeaux
+Train to Bordeaux

 Bordeaux is connected to the rest of France via the SNCF train network.
 The TGV, France's intercity high-speed rail service, runs directly from Paris, Lille and Biarritz to Bordeaux, with a new route from Tours planned for July 2017.
 Advance reservation for the TGV train is necessary.
 Journey time from Paris to Bordeaux is a little over 3 hours.